Ben Ferencz, last living Nuremberg prosecutor of Nazis, dies

 After the war, Ferencz was honorably discharged from the U.S. Army and returned to New York to begin practicing law.
 But that was short-lived.
 Because of his experiences as a war crimes investigator, he was recruited to help prosecute Nazi war criminals at the Nuremberg trials, which had begun under the leadership of U.S. Supreme Court Justice Robert Jackson.
 Before leaving for Germany, he married his childhood sweetheart, Gertrude.

-At the age of 27, with no previous trial experience, Ferencz became chief prosecutor for a 1947 case in which 22 former commanders were charged with murdering over 1 million Jews, Gypsies and other enemies of the Third Reich in Eastern Europe.
+At the age of 27, with no previous trial experience, Ferencz became chief prosecutor for a 1947 case in which 22 former commanders were charged with murdering over 1 million Jews, Romani and other enemies of the Third Reich in Eastern Europe.
 Rather than depending on witnesses, Ferencz mostly relied on official German documents to make his case.
 All the defendants were convicted, and more than a dozen were sentenced to death by hanging even though Ferencz hadn’t asked for the death penalty.

 “At the beginning of April 1948, when the long legal judgment was read, I felt vindicated,” he wrote.
 “Our pleas to protect humanity by the rule of law had been upheld.”